-- 14.1 The CHA should, in consultation with Pilots, identify non-regular and unusual ships.
-The CHA, in conjunction with the Pilot, should risk assess in advance, any Pilot transfer operations involving non-regular or unusual ships. - 14.2 High-speed craft and some Ro-Ro's, which do not have parallel sides that allow the ladder to lie flat, may request the Pilot to travel to and from the ship, from its port of origin. - 14.3 Other non-regular vessels may pose additional issues that need to be addressed.
-Ladders should be sighted midships not forward, away from fixed fenders and overhanging obstructions, suitable lighting directed so as not to affect pilot boat crew vision. - 14.4 Tug and tows.
+- 15.1 The CHA should, in consultation with Pilots, identify non-regular and unusual ships.
+The CHA, in conjunction with the Pilot and vessel operators, should risk assess in advance, any Pilot transfer operations involving non-regular or unusual ships. - 15.2 High-speed craft and some Ro-Ro's, which do not have parallel sides that allow the ladder to lie flat, may request the Pilot to travel to and from the ship, from its port of origin. - 15.3 Other non-regular vessels may pose additional issues that need to be addressed.
+Ladders should be sighted midships not forward, away from fixed fenders and overhanging obstructions, suitable lighting directed so as not to affect pilot boat crew vision and overboard discharges. - 15.4 Tug and tows.
 When a Pilot transfer is to a tug the approach may have to be from forward of the beam to avoid the towing equipment.
-Transfer should be through a gate in bulwark and if no gate is available provision should be made for a suitable stanchions/handhold placed between 70cm and 80cm apart together with a means of climbing over the bulwark.
-When transferring to an unmanned barge, the transfer arrangements should be closely inspected prior to use. - 14.5 Boarding an unmanned tow cannot be conducted in accordance with this Code and therefore a special procedure following a risk assessment should be developed.
+Transfer should be through a gate in bulwark and if no gate is available provision should be made for suitable stanchions/handholds placed between 70cm and 80cm apart together with a means of climbing over the bulwark.
+When transferring to an unmanned barge, the transfer arrangements should be closely inspected prior to use. - 15.5 Boarding an unmanned tow cannot be conducted in accordance with this Code and therefore a special procedure following a risk assessment should be developed.